 Some rodents carry plague, an infection caused by the bacteria Yersinia pestis.
-This is the same bacteria responsible for causing the infamous "black plague" of the Middle Ages.
+This is essentially the same bacteria responsible for causing the infamous "black plague" of the Middle Ages.
 Plague is often transmitted by fleas, but cats can be infected by eating the meat of infected animals (often small mammals).

-Cats infected with Yersinia pestis may experience lethargy, depression, loss of appetite, vomiting, diarrhea, coughing, muscle soreness and fever.
+Cats infected with Yersinia pestis may experience lethargy, depression, loss of appetite, vomiting, diarrhea, coughing, muscle soreness, and fever.
 The cat may develop lymph node enlargement, lesions in the mouth, and weight loss.

 Treatment involves the use of antibiotics and providing supportive care.
 The sooner treatment can begin, the better the odds of survival.